mikependon/RepoDB.NET/pages/home.md

 <img src="../assets/backgrounds/statistics.png" />

+The benchmark statistics shown above is the result of the community-approved ORM bencher [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

-Please visit the [benchmark](https://github.com/mikependon/RepoDB#benchmark) section of our Github page for more information.
+Please visit the [benchmark](https://github.com/mikependon/RepoDB#benchmark) section of our Github page to get more information.

 ---